Eisbrenner/eisbrenner.github.io/content/projects/004/index.md

 ![Screenshot of the option to build and deploy using a GitHub Action instead of from a branch](build_and_deploy.png)

 Instead of **Deploy from a branch** we want to use **GitHub Actions**, so select that in the drop down menu from the button below *Source* under *Build and deployment*.
 Now the GitHub Action, as defined in our `.github/workflows/buildDeploy.yaml` tells us how publishing is handled.
-By default it should build and deploy each time we commit a new release or whenever we manually run our GitHub Action under the ***Actions*** header.
-The automatic part does not work for me yet, something is off with the rules for github pages under settings -- environments.
-Well, manually triggering the build and deploy action is fine for now.
+By default it should build and deploy each time we create a new release or whenever we manually run our GitHub Action under the ***Actions*** header.

+Note, the automatic part did make problems for me initially, and I am not sure why it now works.
+Something was off with the rules for github page release names under *environments* in *settings*.
+Well, manually triggering the build and deploy action will work even if the automation does not.

 ## Customization and personalization